 The Role of the ECMC Network

-The ECMC Network is made of up 18 adult centres and 11 paediatric locations across the UK.
+The ECMC Network is made of up 17 adult and 12 paediatric centres across the UK.
 Each Centre has unique capabilities, with world-leading expertise, yet it is collaboration that gives the Network the edge in research excellence.

 ECMC investigators and industry are able to access a broad range of skills and experience to help generate new treatments for cancer.
 The ECMC Network strives to push the boundaries of cancer care, by delivering novel and highly personalised treatments that target a wide range of cancer types.